leafo/lua-enet/README.md

 ### `host:service([timeout])`
-Wait for events, send and receive any ready packets. `timeout` is the max number of milliseconds to be wait for an event.
+Wait for events, send and receive any ready packets. `timeout` is the max number of milliseconds to be waited for an event.
 By default `timeout` is `0`.
-Returns `nil` on timeout if not events occurred.
+Returns `nil` on timeout if no events occurred.

-If an event happens an event table is returned.
-All events have a `type` entry, which is one of `"connect"`, `"disconnect"`, `"receive"`.
+If an event happens, an event table is returned.
+All events have a `type` entry, which is one of `"connect"`, `"disconnect"`, or `"receive"`.
 Events also have a `peer` entry which holds the peer object of who triggered the event.

-A receive event also has a `data` entry which is a Lua string containing the data received.
+A `"receive"` event also has a `data` entry which is a Lua string containing the data received.

 ### `host:check_events()`